junusheva/ips-arch-project/Readme.md

 1. Read the paper, try to understand it, find out the bits that you need to use in your work.

-2. Use the provided template, and specifically modify the `filters_apply_median(...)` function by inserting inline GCC assembly to accelerate your code.
+2. Use the provided template, and modify the `filters_apply_median(...)` function by inserting inline GCC assembly to accelerate your code.
 If you do not like GCC inline assembly, you can create a separate assembly `.s` file, modify the build rules in `Makefile` to